Energy efficiency – the trillion-dollar opportunity

 District Energy – energy efficiency in district energy systems

 District heating and district cooling improves energy efficiency and lowers costs and carbon emissions.
-According to the Heat Roadmap Europe project, 12% of Europe’s heat demand is currently met by district heating.
+According to the Heat Roadmap Europe, Heating and Cooling 2017 report, 12% of Europe’s heat demand is currently met by district heating.
 If appropriate investments were incentivized by the EU, this number could reach 50% by 2050, which would prove the advantages of district heating both economically and environmentally.
+12% of the EU 2030 energy efficiency target could be met by increasing the district heating share from 12% to 30%.

 Cities will lead the transport electrification revolution